 If you have an injury at work that requires one or two doctor's visits, or is something that can heal on its own without medical treatment, you probably do not need to hire a workers' compensation attorney to handle your claim.
 If you have a serious injury that needs extensive medical care, a possible surgery, and forces you to miss time from work, you should speak to an experienced workers' compensation lawyer to make sure you receive all the benefits you need.

-The Derrick Law Firm has handled personal injury claims like workers' compensation since 1991 and has the knowledge and experience to answer your questions and get you the full value of your case.
+The Derrick Law Firm has handled personal injury claims like workers' compensation since 1991 and has the knowledge and experience to answer your questions.

 What workers' compensation benefits are available to me if I am hurt at work?